rokucommunity/rooibos/docs/index.md

 - printTestTimes?: boolean - if true then the time each test took is output
 - lineWidth?: number - width of test output lines in columns
 - catchCrashes? : boolean - if true, then any crashes will report CRASH statement, and note halt test execuction - very useful for running a whole suite
+- sendHomeOnFinish? : boolean - if true, then the app will exit upon finish.
+The default is true.
+Useful to set to false for local test suites.
-- testsFilePattern?: string - the pattern to use to find tests, this is a glob, the defawult is "**/*.spec.bs"
+- testsFilePattern?: string - the pattern to use to find tests, this is a glob, the default is "**/*.spec.bs"
 - tags?: string[] - the tags listed here control what is run - you can use !tagname to indicated any tests/suites that are skipped, all other tags are ANDed.
 This is very useful for having a bsconfig to run, say tests including long, and slow integration tests, or just running a certain subset of your suite.

 ## Creating test suites